-- 1. The plant will be staffed by three full-time employees that will perform routine operation and maintenance (O&M) activities on the equipment, including manually rotating small motors and pumps and maintaining equipment required to support the layup period. - 2.
+- 1. The plant will be staffed by three full-time employees that will perform routine operation and maintenance (O&M) activities on the equipment, including manually rotating small motors and pumps and maintaining equipment required to support the layup period.
+Unlike the emergency reserve status, a full staff is not required as the Plant will not be dispatched without significant lead time. - 2.
 An allowance for third-party costs are included to cover items such as stack inspections, CEMS maintenance, etc. - 3.
 No costs are included in the third-party costs to cover the cost of power for station service or other utilities during the layup period.
 Although costs for station utilities have not been estimated by Burns & McDonnell, they should be considered in the operating and maintenance costs of the facility during the layup period.
-This will include station electric service, potable water, etc. - 4.
-Due to its proximity to the existing Deerhaven Generating Station, security costs assume that the Deerhaven staff will be able to provide site security service. - 5.
+This will include station electric service, potable water, etc.

+- 4. Due to its proximity to the existing Deerhaven Generating Station, security costs assume that the Deerhaven staff will be able to provide site security service. - 5.
 Insurance costs have not been estimated by Burns & McDonnell, but will need to remain in place throughout the layup period.
-Specific insurance coverage and rates should be discussed with legal and insurance representatives to determine appropriate coverage levels.

-- 6. Property tax costs have not been estimated by Burns & McDonnell, however property taxes are assumed to remain applicable during the layup period.
-Property tax costs may be subject to reduced rates during the layup period. - 7.
-Permit renewals have not been estimated by Burns & McDonnell. - 8.
-An allowance for indirect costs and contingency have been included for engineering, project management, and corporate overhead costs. - 9.
+Specific insurance coverage and rates should be discussed with legal and insurance representatives to determine appropriate coverage levels. - 6.
+Permit renewals have not been estimated by Burns & McDonnell. - 7.
+An allowance for indirect costs and contingency have been included for engineering, project management, and corporate overhead costs. - 8.
 Pricing for all estimates is based on 2017 dollars.